Section Image

 Located in Iron County

-Iron River residents and visitors, alike, enjoy the scenic views, outdoor adventures and quiet setting.
-The area first saw substantial growth when early settlers discovered iron ore deposits nearby and opened mines, attracting those looking for work.
-Lumber camps, logging from the nearby forests, followed suit, using the nearby railroads to transport their goods.
-The two industries that fed off the land mostly came to a halt more than a century ago, but Iron River remains a place where residents are closely connected with the land.
+In Iron River, residents and visitors alike enjoy the scenic views, outdoor adventures and quiet setting.
+The area first experienced substantial growth when early settlers discovered nearby iron ore deposits, attracting those seeking mining work.
+Lumber camps followed suit, using the nearby railroads to transport their goods.
+The two industries that relied heavily on the land largely came to a halt more than a century ago, but Iron River remains a place where residents are closely connected to the land.
 "The big draw of the area is the forest and the open space," says Stephen Remondini, an associate broker at Stephen's Real Estate and lifelong local of Iron River.
 "There are over 300 lakes throughout the county, so everyone is within a short drive of somewhere to boat or fish, too."
 The community of about 3,000 full-time residents is slowly shrinking.
 However, new people are still moving in – attracted to the area for more than just its natural surroundings.
 "I have a few friends in their 30s moving back to the area because they're done with the big city life and the cost," Remondini says.

-Bungalows, Cape Cods and small ranch-style homes from the first half of the 20th century are common, with prices ranging between $45,000 and $150,000.
-Detached garages are accessible from alleyways that intersect the residential blocks.
+Bungalows, Cape Cods, and ranch-style homes from the first half of the 20th century are common, with prices ranging from $45,000 to $150,000.
 "Our homes are so much more affordable than other places that it affects the local real estate," Remondini says.
 "We have buyers coming up from Wisconsin cities since the prices here are way lower."
-Some homes needing repairs, listed as investment properties or handyman specials, sell for as low as $15,000.
-Small Colonial Revivals, larger ranch-style homes and split-levels sell for $170,000 to $330,000.
-Cabins and log homes, usually found near the forests and lakes of the surrounding county, are often used as vacation homes for hunters, anglers and outdoor recreation aficionados.
+Cabins and log homes, usually found near the forests and lakes of the surrounding county, are often used as vacation homes by anglers and hunters.
 "About 50% of the people who own homes here are only here seasonally," Remondini says.
 They range between $180,000 and $640,000, depending on location and size.

 Nature preserves, national forests, lakes and campgrounds are around the county, within an hour's drive of Iron River.
 "The outdoors are the brunt of why people come here," Remondini says.
 Ski Brule has downhill skiing and snowboarding, and cross-country skiing and snowshoeing are popular in the forests during winter.
 "People hunt and fish throughout every season," Remondini says.
 "And you can bike, hike, camp and snowmobile."
 Back in the city, residents play baseball, tennis and pickleball at Nelson Field.
 The park, where the local schools play their sports, has a football field, a rubber track and a playground.

-Stambaugh Elementary School teaches prekindergarten through fifth grade and is rated B by Niche.
-West Iron County High School teaches sixth grade through graduation and is rated B-minus.
-The two school buildings share one campus, connected by an atrium.
-Across all grade levels, there is a one-to-one student-technology ratio.
-Kindergarteners each have an iPad for in-class use, while the remaining students each have a Chromebook.
-Through Michigan's Schools of Choice program, students can attend any public school outside their district.
+Stambaugh Elementary School serves students from prekindergarten through fifth grade and holds a B rating from Niche.
+West Iron County High School, rated B-minus, educates students from sixth grade through 12th grade.
+Both schools share a campus and are connected by an atrium.
+Across all grade levels, there is a one-to-one student-to-device ratio: kindergarteners use iPads in class, while older students each have a Chromebook.
+Through Michigan’s Schools of Choice program, students may attend any public school outside their home district.

-U.S. Route 2 and Michigan state highways 189 and 73 are the area's main roads, and Iron Mountain is about 45 miles southeast via Route 2.
-While some commute outside Iron River for work, Remondini explains that many residents work remotely or at Aspirus Iron River Hospital.
-Ford Airport in Iron Mountain has regional and domestic flights, and the nearest airport with international flights is Austin Straubel International Airport in Green Bay , Wisconsin.
+U.S. Route 2 and Michigan state highways 189 and 73 are the main roads serving the area.
+Iron Mountain lies about 45 miles southeast via Route 2.
+While some residents commute outside Iron River for work, many work remotely or are employed at Aspirus Iron River Hospital, according to Remondini.
+The closest airport offering international flights is Austin Straubel International Airport in Green Bay, Wisconsin.

 Heather Haggerty